udoprog/c10t/README.md

-    reportingjsr - for pointing out build issues Dim-Dul - for providing a nice map to render vostok4 - for implementing google API support
+    reportingjsr - for pointing out build issues Dim-Dul - for providing a nice map to render vostok4 - for implementing google API support rmmh - for figuring out png compression and encouraging people to build properly.